adbar/htmldate/docs/evaluation.rst

 **Evaluation**: only documents with dates that are clearly to be determined are considered for this benchmark.
 A given day is taken as unit of reference, meaning that results are converted to ``%Y-%m-%d`` format if necessary in order to make them comparable.
 The evaluation script is available on the project repository: `tests/comparison.py <https://github.com/adbar/htmldate/blob/master/tests/comparison.py>`_.
 To reproduce the tests just clone the repository, install all necessary packages and run the evaluation script with the data provided in the *tests* directory.

-**Time**: the execution time (best of 3 tests) cannot be easily compared in all cases as some solutions perform a whole series of operations which are irrelevant to this task.
+**Time**: the execution time cannot be easily compared in all cases as some solutions perform a whole series of operations which are irrelevant to this task.

 **Errors:** *goose3*'s output isn't always meaningful and/or in a standardized format, these cases were discarded. *news-please* seems to have trouble with some encodings (e.g. in Chinese), in which case it leads to an exception.